 The entrance fee is 5 euros.
-Tickets will be available at the venue one hour before the event.
+Tickets are available online and at the venue one hour before the event.

 A modern clown performance about a hero’s unimagined worlds of epic proportions

 Water is dripping, footsteps are approaching.
 It is about to start!
 Disturbing beeping and rumbling cast an unusual-looking creature onto the stage, a sort of mix between Buster Keaton, Pierrot Lunaire (from Arnold Schoenberg’s melodrama) and a Pinocchio who grew too quickly.
 An uncommon, gentle and naive character in shorts and a funny hat starts sweeping the scene when he finds himself being watched… On an empty stage, with no tricks, no props.
 With miming and producing sounds he creates a world of monsters and princesses, a world of tenderness and emotion.
 If he needs anything, he makes it up.
 It is a show that addresses what is most beautiful, most magical, most precious in humanity – childhood.
 In this show, we return to it with enthusiasm.

 The performance has been touring all over the world for the last decade and it is the work of Julien Cottereau, a former Cirque du Soleil head of clowns.